kuanrcl/MySQL_Test_Drive/Lab1/Readme.md

 ![wb-14](img/wb-14.png)

-3. Run the bigger workload again with 100 users, duuble the workload earlier
+3. Run the bigger workload again with 100 users, double the workload earlier

 ```
 mysqlslap --delimiter=";" --create="CREATE TABLE a (b int);INSERT INTO a VALUES (23)" --query="SELECT * FROM a" --concurrency=100 --iterations=200